bangnguyendev/bangnguyendev.github.io/Topic/ARGB-LED/features/palettes.md

 ### Custom Palettes

-As of 0.14, up to 10 custom palettes can be uploaded by the user in JSON files named `palette0.json` through `palette9.json` The format closely resembles that of the palettes defined in `palettes.h` with a position (0-255), red, green, blue for each color.
+Custom palettes can be uploaded by the user in JSON files named `palette0.json` through `palette9.json` The format closely resembles that of the palettes defined in `palettes.h` with a position (0-255), red, green, blue for each color.
 An example of the content would be:
 ```
 {"palette":[